A Fantasy Author's Adventures in Fiction & Life

 Clarity & What’s Unique

-At this point, it’s crucial to remember that a literary agent has no idea the “government” your “rebels” are rebelling against are aristocratic werewolves, who enjoy hunting unsuspecting plebs at every full moon.
-This section of your query isn’t just about making your conflict clear, it’s about showcasing what’s unique about your conflict, and how the protagonist and antagonist (or contagonist) interests clash.
-SFF writers, if you name anything in your pitch which doesn’t exist outside your story world (or has a different role in your world) -tell/ show the reader what it is.
-I’ve critiqued a few SFF query pitches where the “whatever-that-thing-is” is crucial to the plot, and it makes for frustrating reading.
+At this point, it’s crucial to remember that a literary agent has no idea the “government” your “rebels” are rebelling against are aristocratic werewolves, who hunt unsuspecting plebs at full moon.
+This section of your query isn’t just about making your conflict clear, it’s showcasing what’s unique, and how the protagonist and antagonist interests clash.
+SFF writers, if you name anything which doesn’t exist outside your story world —tell/ show the reader what it is.
+I’ve critiqued a few SFF query pitches where “whatever-that-thing-is” is crucial to the plot, and its frustrating reading.

 Character Role

-I’ve critiqued pitches where there’s a big external conflict, and the draft query doesn’t actually say what role the main character plays.
-No matter how elaborate your external plot and story world may be -character is key and you’ve got to sell your MC at every stage of your pitch.
-Further, don’t stop with “MC joins the rebel fight against the evil empire.”
-Say what drives your MC .
-If you can, include something unique you’ve already introduced, which they draw on in fulfilling the role only they can play in combating the evil empire.
+I’ve critiqued pitches where there’s a big external conflict, and the query pitch doesn’t state the main character’s role in it.
+No matter how elaborate your external plot and story world may be —character is key.
+You’ve got to sell your MC at every stage of your pitch.
+Don’t stop with “MC joins the rebel fight against the evil empire.”
+Say what drives your MC.
+If you can, include something unique the MC draws on to fulfill the role only they can play in combating the evil empire.

 Stakes

-“Or the world be destroyed” might be your stakes.
+“Or the world will be destroyed” might be your stakes.
 But the reader doesn’t know much about your world, or its rebels.
-They’re just vague entities and faceless people the reader has no emotional attachment to, so why should we care if either dies?
-But if the evil empire decides to demolish the suburb where dear old grandad, who inspired your MC to join the Justice League lives, and he’ll die and your MC will be devastated, well then we might care.
-So while ‘stakes’ can mean external stakes, if you want your stakes to have an emotional impact on the reader -make them personal to your MC too.
+They’re just vague entities and faceless people the reader has no emotional attachment to.
+Why should we care if either dies?
+But if the evil empire demolishes the suburb where dear old grandad, who inspired your MC to join the Justice League lives, and he’s going to die and your MC will be devastated, then we’ll care.
+‘Stakes’ can mean external stakes, but if you want to have an emotional impact on the reader -make stakes personal to your MC too.

 Complication

-Sure, my MC is only 16, the uncle he loves dearly -his mentor- is dead, his parents have been abducted and he’s under siege by a vastly more powerful enemy, but, what if there’s something else in your story which amps up the stakes?
+Sure, my MC is 16.
+The uncle they love dearly -their mentor- is dead.
+Their parents have been abducted and they’re under siege by a vastly more powerful enemy.
+But what if something else amps up the stakes?
 Speeds up the ticking clock?
 There’s already a war between two kingdoms in my novel, but both sides are humans.
 Until a monster horde unleashed by a third ruler with an unknown agenda rocks up, and the entire continent is threatened.
-If in fleeing for her life, and completing her college dissertation, Lizzie discovers that not only are loan sharks after her for her uncle’s money, but her uncle has indebted himself to the mafia to pay back the loan sharks, or the rebel learns the aristocratic werewolves have struck an alliance with vampires to dispose of their political opponents -you might want to mention how the complication threatens your MC (and their dog 😉) and makes their role in the conflict even more difficult to fulfil.

 End with Tension and or an Impossible Choice

-The rebellion needs your MC’s help to fight the vampires who threaten everyone’s families, but it’s the full moon, and a werewolf aristocrat (mistakenly) suspects your MC’s best friend is the one who joined the rebels, is after said friend’s blood.
-There’s no-one to defend said friend -unless your MC abandons the rebels.
+The rebellion needs your MC’s help to fight the vampires who threaten everyone’s families.
+But it’s the full moon, and a werewolf aristocrat (mistakenly) suspects your MC’s best friend joined the rebels and is after said friend’s blood.
+There’s no-one to defend said friend, unless your MC abandons the rebels.
 In other words show how, to fulfil their goal and save the day, the MC must risk or sacrifice something precious to them.
 Or mention the complicating threat your MC can’t see, which is charging at them sideways, then end with that tension.

 Photo by Markus Spiske o